cvetomir-todorov/CecoChat/README.md

 [System design](docs/01-intro-03-overall-design-technologies.md) of a chat for 10-100 millions active users.
 [Partial implementation](source/) based on Kafka, Cassandra, gRPC, Redis, .NET 5, ASP.NET.
-[Configurable](docs/04-production-01-main.md#Configurability) and [partially-observable](docs/04-production-01-main.md#Distributed-tracing) environment with containerized components which can be [ran locally](docs/03-infrastructure-01-main.md#Run-locally) based on Docker, OpenTelemetry, Fluentd, ElasticSearch, Kibana, Jaeger.
+[Configurable](docs/04-production-01-main.md#Configurability) and [partially-observable](docs/04-production-01-main.md#Distributed-tracing) environment with containerized components which can be [ran locally](docs/03-infrastructure-01-main.md#Run-locally) and is based on Docker, OpenTelemetry, Fluentd, ElasticSearch, Kibana, Jaeger.
 I appreciate all comments so feel free to use the `Discussions` tab.

 # Code